-- Transport – How to get there?
+- Transportation – How to get there?

 Would you like to know more about this traditional village and its history?
-Then read here the article Hahoe Folk Village | Discover this Korean village from the Joseon Dynasty
+Then read more about it in the article Hahoe Folk Village, South Korea | Guide to a traditional Korean Village.

 2. Visit the Andong Mask Dance Festival

-Want to know more about this festival?
-Read the article Andong Mask Dance Festival | The legendary Masks of Hahoe
+Would you like to know more about this festival and the special legend it all started with?
+Read the article Andong Mask Dance Festival | The Lurid Masks of Hahoe.

 Accommodation – Where to stay in Andong?